Drug Detox in North Carolina

 Phoenix Counseling Center - Shelby, NC

-Phoenix Counseling Center is a drug detox center in Shelby, North Carolina, 28150 zip code.
+Phoenix Counseling Center offers drug detox in Shelby, NC, 28150 zip code.

 Address: 609 North Washington Street, Shelby, NC 28150 in Cleveland County